antonvalderrama/Enterbridge/README.md

 5. Make sure to run Postgres on port 5432, the Springboot application is dependent on this.

 #### Springboot application
-1. To compile and build the jar file, run 'mvn package', this will also run the unit test (TestProductServiceImpl.java).
+1. To compile and build the jar file, run '**mvn clean package**', this will also run the unit test (TestProductServiceImpl.java).
 The jar file will be generated in the ./target directory
 3. To run the app in your machine, you can execute 'java -jar ./target/Enterbridge-0.0.1.jar'

 #### React application
 1. Install Node 10.9.2 (This is what I have installed)
-2. Navigate to React/ProductCatalog and run 'npm install'.
+2. Navigate to React/ProductCatalog and run '*npm install*'.
 This will download the dependencies to run the app.
-3. To run the app locally, run 'npm run dev'.
+3. To run the app locally, run '**npm run dev**'.
 This will start the Vite server.
 4. Access the UI via http://localhost:5173/

 ### Improvements (TODO)